LaurentDumont/ns-cheatsheet/docs/splunk.md

 ####
 Clear the splunk index and all data gathered.
-Will delete most of the existing data.
+Will delete most of the existing data!

 ```
 cd /opt/splunk/bin